 - 2 tablespoons Parmesan cheese

-- Add all ingredients together and stir.
-If the sauce is too thick add more olive oil.
+- To a bowl, add all the ingredients, and stir together.
+If the sauce is too thick, add more olive oil.

 Muffuletta dip recipe

 Adapted from MyRecipes

 - 1 cup olive salad, drained

 - 1/3 cup chopped pepperoncini